-Following the recent failure, and then replacement, of the Phase Angle Regulator (PAR) connected to the Ontario-New York 230 kV circuit L33P, the PAR connected to L34P will also be replaced.
-PARs are unique pieces of equipment and replacements are not readily available.
+Phase Angle Regulators (PARs) are unique pieces of equipment and replacements are not readily available.
 Replacement options were investigated by the IESO, in conjunction with Hydro One, the NYISO and the New York Power Authority.
 The proposed replacement will provide greater flexibility to control both current and future intertie flows with New York.
-The PAR on L34P will be upgraded to match L33P.
-The expected in-service date is Q3 2022 for the PAR on L33P and Q3 2023 for the PAR on L34P.
+The PAR on L33P is now in-service, as of Q3 2022.
+The PAR on L34P is being replaced to match L33P; it is currently out of service for replacement work, and has an expected in-service date of Q4 2023.